Xeeynamo/sotn-decomp/README.md

 ## Setup the project

-This assumes you have Ubuntu 20.04 or Debian 11, either as a primary OS or within WSL in Windows.
+This assumes you have Ubuntu, Debian or WSL in Windows.

 1. Inside the folder of your choice `git clone https://github.com/Xeeynamo/sotn-decomp.git`
 1. Run `sudo apt-get install -y $(cat tools/requirements-debian.txt)`
 1. Run `make update-dependencies`
-1. Inside the newly created repo, create a new `iso/` folder, and extract the contents of the game disc
+1. Inside the newly created repo, create a new `iso/` folder, and extract the game content from the ISO or disc

 ## Build